 Hard surfaces.
 Removal of mold from hard surfaces can normally be achieved by using special cleaning methods or "protocols" developed specifically for eliminating mold.
 It is very important to strictly follow such cleaning protocols because of the danger of mold spores being released and spreading invisibly during cleanup.

 Porous surfaces.
 Where mold has infested porous or absorbent surfaces, however, usually the only viable solution is removal and replacement of the material that has been infested.
-This includes everything from rugs to drywall, wallpaper to ceiling tiles.
+This includes everything from rugs to drywall, to wallpaper to ceiling tiles.
 Where mold has penetrated behind walls and inside building materials, extensive renovations may be required.

 Needless to say, mold remediation can be a costly and labor-intensive project.
 Care must be taken not to allow the release of mold spores during mold remediation; otherwise, the mold is likely to return.
 It is especially important to prevent mold spores from entering a building's ventilation system, through which the spores can quickly and easily spread throughout the building.
 Depending on the extent and location of the mold infestation, it may be advisable to hire professional mold remediators.

-If you are thinking of buying a home with noticeable mold problems, read Nolo's article Mold: Is It Hiding in the Home You're Buying?.
+If you are thinking of buying a home with noticeable mold problems, read Nolo's article Mold: Is It Hiding in the Home You're Buying?
 If you suspect mold in your apartment (or other rental), read Nolo's article Mold in Rentals: Landlord Liability, Responsibility, and Prevention.

-For a full discussion of mold in residential buildings, see Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner and Janet Portman (Nolo).
+For a full discussion of mold in residential buildings, see Every Landlord's Legal Guide, by Marcia Stewart, Ralph Warner, and Janet Portman (Nolo).

 For more information on how to limit costly mold repairs and legal problems, see Mold and Your Rental Property: A Landlord's Prevention and Liability Guide.